crud89/LiteFX/README.md

 - [DirectX Agility SDK](https://devblogs.microsoft.com/directx/directx12agility/): Required by the DirectX 12 backend.
 - [WinPixEventRuntime](https://devblogs.microsoft.com/pix/winpixeventruntime/): Required by the DirectX 12 backend.
 - [D3D12 Memory Allocator](https://gpuopen.com/d3d12-memory-allocator/): Required by the DirectX 12 backend.
 Handles memory allocations.
+- [DirectX Shader Compiler (DXC)](https://github.com/microsoft/DirectXShaderCompiler): Optional for Vulkan backend, but required for the DirectX 12 backend.

 The math module can optionally be built with converters for the following math and linear algebra libraries: